 Will you pay my monthly bills for me?Yes, we can pay various monthly, quarterly & annual bills.
 As long as we have the correct information to make the payments.
 We cannot however pay HOA, taxes, or insurances on an Owner's behalf.

 Our job is to make sure that you get the best service possible for the most reasonable price.
 You pay a fee for us to be there when the phone rings and know how best to handle the issues at hand.
 Valiant coordinates all efforts to make sure your investment performs well, however we are not the vendor that does repairs on your home.
 As an example; we do not do plumbing, so we hire the best plumber we can find at a reasonable price.
 And we do the same for inspections.
-The price for each inspection is $ 150.00 per report and we recommend at least one every six months/biannually.
+The price for each inspection is $ 150.00 per report and we recommend at least one every eight months.
+The owner pays for the interim.
 The tenant pays for the move in report and, if necessary, the move out report.
 Should you choose to have them more often, we can certainly make that change to your account.
 All inspections will be uploaded and available to access any time in your owner portal.

 These inspections provide greater protection for both the brokerage and the owner.